 Light pollution is avoidable and prohibited.
-Protecting the natural atmosphere and habitat of Bald Head Island remains a priority for the BHI Conservancy.
-As we cohabitate with one another and nature in closer quarters due to growth, expect enforcement of light violations to help reduce impact.
-Owners are responsible for their renters and guests.
+Protecting the natural atmosphere and habitat of Bald Head Island remains a priority for the BHI Conservancy. for residents, guests, and wildlife as well as the BHI Conservancy.
+As we cohabitate with one another and nature in closer quarters due to growth, expect enforcement of light violations to help reduce impact enforcing these lighting guidelines becomes more critical.
 Homes on the island must be extremely frugal with exterior lighting.
+Owners are responsible for their renters and guests (changed sentence order).
 Owners and renters should avoid open window coverings coupled with overuse of interior lighting, especially near or on the beach.
 Homes on the beachfront especially must be careful to prevent distraction of the hatchling and nesting sea turtles during the annual "turtle season" from May 1st to November 15th.
-This necessary lighting restriction is strictly regulated by Village ordinance and enforced by Village personnel.
+This necessary lighting restriction is strictly regulated by Village ordinance (Sec.
+10-81) through 10-86) and enforced by Village personnel.
 Nesting female and hatchling loggerhead sea turtles should not be exposed to artificial sources of light while on Bald Head.
 Ocean-facing homes on the seaside of the Dune Ridge are required to install room darkening window treatments, such as blinds, shades and drapes, on all beach-facing windows.
-These window treatments should be closed from dusk to dawn during the "turtle season" months to prevent interior house lighting from disturbing the nesting and hatching of the sea turtles.
+These window treatments should be closed from dusk to dawn during the "turtle season" months to prevent interior house lighting from disturbing the nesting and hatching of the sea turtles. (bold, italics, underline to added).
+Owners and renters throughout the Island should avoid open window coverings coupled with overuse of interior lighting to allow for the protection and enjoyment of night skies.